Kris Bryant Player Props: Rockies vs. Brewers

-On Tuesday, Kris Bryant (.333 slugging percentage in past 10 games, with zero homers) and the Colorado Rockies face the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
-First pitch is at 8:40 PM ET.
+Kris Bryant -- with a slugging percentage of .273 in his past 10 games, including zero homers) -- will be in action for the Colorado Rockies versus the Milwaukee Brewers, with Eric Lauer on the hill, on May 3 at 8:40 PM ET.

 Kris Bryant Game Info & Props vs. the Brewers